splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

 .. meta::
-  :description: View detector list and individual detectors in Splunk Observability Cloud.
+  :description: How to view detector list and individual detectors in Splunk Observability Cloud.

 You can view detectors as line items in a list, or individually.
 When you open an individual detector, you can see also see its rules and settings.